lucas-militao/Calculator_web/README.md

 ## User Stories

--   [ ] User can see a display showing the current number entered or the result of the last operation.
+-   [x ] User can see a display showing the current number entered or the result of the last operation.
 -   [ ] User can see an entry pad containing buttons for the digits 0-9, operations - '+', '-', '/', and '=', a 'C' button (for clear), and an 'AC'